The Sociopath Next Door explains who sociopaths are and how they can harm and damage you (and society).

 - Sociopaths see the world as a big game where they want to attain power and domination

-Most of them living among you and I.
+Most of them live among you and I.

 Traits of a Sociopath